linux-china/dotenvx-rs/README.md

 ### Migrated to dotenvx CLI

-If you have .env files already, you just run `dotenvx init`, and dotenvx CLI will create `.env.keys` file and update .env file with a new public key.
+If you have .env files already, you just run `dotenvx init`, and dotenvx CLI will create `.env` file with Dotenvx format, and save the private key to `$HOME/.dotenvx/.env.keys.json` file.

 # .env file specification